Audi RS 2 Avant

-The Audi RS 2 Avant was a limited edition, high-performance Audi Avant (Audi marketing for a station wagon / estate car), manufactured from March 1994 to July 1995.
-Collaboratively designed as a joint venture between Audi AG and Porsche and built on Audi's 80 Avant, designated internally as P1 (instead of B4/8C that it was based on).
+The Audi RS 2 Avant is a high-performance version of the Audi 80 Avant estate car, manufactured from March 1994 to July 1995.
+Collaboratively designed as a joint venture between Audi and Porsche and based on Audi's B4/8C platform, it received the internal designation of P1.
 It featured the most powerful version of Audi's inline-five cylinder turbocharged engine.
 It represents Audi's first "RS" model, and the first of their high-performance Avants.

-It was not widely exported outside of Europe, except in limited quantity to Hong Kong, South Africa, Brazil, and New Zealand.
+The RS 2 Avant is a limited-edition model that was not widely exported outside of Europe, except in limited quanties to Hong Kong, South Africa, Brazil, and New Zealand.
 However, the RS 2 has amassed a cult following worldwide including Canada and the United States where the RS 2 was not officially imported due to certification costs and weak brand performance in the early 1990s.
 RS 2s have now been imported to Canada and USA as both allow non-conforming vehicles to be imported once they reach the age of 15 and 25 years respectively.